What is a Special Event?#

 Parade: March or procession consisting of persons, animals or vehicles, or combination thereof, on any street or highway, including sidewalks, which obstructs, delays or interferes with the normal flow of pedestrian or vehicular traffic or does not comply with traffic laws or controls.

 If your event falls into one of the categories above, you will need to submit a Special Event Permit application, so please keep reading.

 The following Events do not require a Special Event Permit:

 Demonstration: A rally, picketing, speech, march, vigil, religious service, or similar gathering that involves expression of views or grievances engaged by more than one person and occurs on a street or highway, including sidewalks, or on public property owned or leased by the City.

-However, any individual or advocacy group desiring to conduct a demonstration or other free speech activity in the City, including on private property where the activity impacts a public right-of-way or adjacent public property use, shall file a Demonstration Reservation Request at least twenty-four (24) hours prior to the free speech activity.
+However, any individual or advocacy group desiring to conduct a demonstration or other free speech activity in the City, including on private property where the activity impacts a public right-of-way or adjacent public property use, shall file a Demonstration Notification Request at least twenty-four (24) hours prior to the free speech activity.
 Failure to provide such notice may result in restriction, relocation, or prohibition of the activity.
 (Fort Collins Municipal Code Sec.
 23.5-4 Rev. 2-6-18)